1st Topical removal approach of MMPs for the Treatment of Chronic Wounds

-Through its strong osmotic activity, VB-Gy induces instant exudation of hypotonic fluids across the injured surface, thus cleaning the lesion of free-floating protein conjugates, as well as all contaminants present, including bacteria, thus acting as an instant, natural antiseptic, antimicrobial, non-irritant and hydrating device.
+Through its strong osmotic activity, VB-Gy induces instant exudation of hypotonic fluids across the injured surface, thus cleaning the lesion of free-floating proteins (e.g. MMPs) as well as all contaminants present, including bacteria, thus acting as an instant, natural, non-irritant, mechanically antimicrobial and hydrating device.

-It was observed that the addition of a small quantity of honey, which at a pH between 6 & 6.5 becomes activated, generating H2O2 bubbles which remove the smaller and snuggly lodged contaminants from the cellular tissues, thus acting as substitutes for MMPs’ residue removal role.
+It was observed that the addition of a small quantity of honey, which at a pH between 6 & 6.5 becomes activated, generating H2O2 bubbles which remove the smaller and snuggly lodged contaminants from the cellular tissues, thus acting as substitute for the more beneficial role of the removed MMPs.